DJ Khaled, Cardi B, Gaga to perform during Super Bowl week

 “Part of me wanted to stay to myself as I reflect what my brother and his family mean to me and my family,” he wrote.
 “But in thinking what would Kobe want, what would he do?
 Kobe would want us to push through and celebrate life.
 So let’s just do that.”

-He added he would donate all his proceeds too “all the families who lost loved ones and to the Kobe and Vanessa Bryant Foundation.”
+He added he would donate all his proceeds to “all the families who lost loved ones and to the Kobe and Vanessa Bryant Foundation.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to show that Kobe Bryant and eight others died in a helicopter crash, not a plane crash.